Service Area - Mile After Rugged Mile

 At UPPCO, we love fish, and we love fishing.
 Each year, we provide funds to local organizations for fisheries management and enhancements.
 The stocked fish range in size from 7 to 15 inches long.
 Every day, we operate each of our hydroelectric facilities in a manner that balances the needs of healthy fish and other aquatic species with the demand for renewable hydroelectric power.

 Bond Falls Mitigation and Enhancement Fund

-The Mitigation and Enhancement Fund (MEF) is a mechanism set up through the Bond Falls Settlement Agreement (BFSA) to fund habitat improvement projects and assessment in the Ontonagon River watershed.
-These guidelines are intended to provide background and guidance to applicants regarding the MEF goals, annual application process, proposal format, contact information, eligibility, annual selection, reporting requirements and fund disbursement.
+The Mitigation and Enhancement Fund (MEF) is a mechanism set up through the Bond Falls Settlement Agreement (BFSA) to fund habitat improvement projects and assessments in the Ontonagon River watershed.
+These guidelines are intended to provide background and guidance to applicants regarding the MEF goals, the annual application process, proposal format, contact information, eligibility, annual selection, reporting requirements, and fund disbursement.
 The Bond Falls Implementation Team (BFIT) is available as a resource to applicants and is responsible for the development and application of these guidelines and the selection of projects for funding.
-Click here for the application, guidelines an and more information.
+See below for the application, guidelines, and more information.

 Average Fuel Mix Comparison